chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 23. Read a note by saying "read a note" or "read note" or "read a note now" or "read note now".
 24. Delete a note by saying "delete a note" or "delete note" or "delete a note now" or "delete note now".
 25. Show all notes by saying "show all notes" or "show all notes now" or "show all notes now".
-26. Tell location of a place by saying "where is (the name of the place)" or "where is (the name of the place) now" or "where is (the name of the place) now" etc. Example "where is Ghaziabad" will tell you the location of Ghaziabad by open the location of Ghaziabad in Google Maps.
+26. Tell location of a place by saying "
 27. Open word by saying "open word" or "open word now" and then type your document by saying "yes" or "no" when asked if "do you want me to type" and stop typing by saying "stop typing".
 28. Launch an application by saying "launch (the name of the application)" or "launch (the name of the application) now" or "launch (the name of the application) now"